reckerx/monitoring-dashboard/README.md

 * **CI/CD Pipeline** using GitHub Actions
 * Clean modular folder structure

-This README is aligned with the complete deliverable list from the official assignment.
+This README is aligned with the complete deliverable list.

 ---